Yemen's Houthis seize national dialogue HQ, president insists group must leave Sanaa

 Hampered by Yemen's intricate patchwork of political, religious and tribal allegiances, the initiative failed, but the takeover of its headquarters by the Houthis comes at a sensitive time.

-The U.N. talks to resolve the deadlock have only just begun, and Hadi has already signalled that he will not negotiate unless the Houthis vacate the capital.
+The U.N. talks to resolve the deadlock have only just begun, and Hadi has already signaled that he will not negotiate unless the Houthis vacate the capital.

 On Wednesday, he rejected two proposals put to him for solving the crisis, both of which would have preserved his title as president, participants in a meeting with the U.N.'s Jamal Benomar told Reuters.